 In an isolated system, the total energy remains the same.
 In a thermodynamic cycle, the net heat supplied to the system equals the net work done by the system.
 Like for example, the batteries we use convert chemical energy into electrical enrrgy.
-Also bulbs transform electrical energy into light energy.
+Also the electric bulbs transform electrical energy into light energy.

-Work done on, or by a gas, depends not only on the initial and final states of the gas but also on the process, or path which produces the final state.
+Work done on, or by a gas, depends not only on the initial and final states of the gas but also on the process, or the path which produces the final state.
 Similarly, the amount of heat transferred into, or from a gas also depends on the initial and final states and the process which produces the final state.